top of page

 Although, I realized that I came to one of the most familiar places.

-The picture is more like the "back of the napkin" considerations — rather some deep design and analysis
+The picture is more like the "back of the napkin" considerations — rather than some deep design and analysis

-What underline human mechanics move social networks
+What underlines human mechanics that move social networks

-Craving for new experience
+Craving for a new experience

 Short attention and will span